davidafshepherd/midas/README.md

 The Midas system is a high-profile initiative responsible for processing financial transactions at scale.

-Midas Core is the service responsible for receiving, validating and recording financial transactions.
+Midas Core is the service responsible for receiving, validating and recording the financial transactions.

 ## Implementation